Understanding Your Individual Sleep Needs

 Older Adults (65+ Years)

-Age-related changes affect both sleep architecture and duration needs:
+Age-related changes affect both sleep architecture and duration needs:- Natural shift toward earlier bedtime and wake time

 - Decreased deep sleep percentage may require longer total sleep time